Statistical Agnostic Regression: a machine learning method to validate regression models: Materials and Methods

 \subsection{Heteroscedascity and the Breusch-Pagan test}

+Beyond linearity, we explore the concept of heteroscedascity \cite{Breusch79} using the ML approaches vs. OLS.
 When the residuals are heterogeneously distributed along the explanatory variable (predictor), we encounter the issue of heteroscedasticity in the data.
-The Breusch-Pagan (BP) test \cite{Breusch79} checks the null hypothesis (homoscedasticity):

-by re-fitting the explanatory (independent) variable to the squared residuals as observation variables.
+The Breusch-Pagan (BP) test checks the null hypothesis (homoscedasticity) by re-fitting the explanatory (independent) variable to the squared residuals as observation variables.
 A simple way to assess this condition is by using the test statistic $T=N\cdot R^2$, where $R$ is the coefficient of determination of the auxiliary fitting, and follows a $\chi^2$ distribution with $P$ degrees of freedom under $H_0$ \cite{Koenker81}.
 If the p-value associated with it is less than the level of significance, we reject $H_0$.
 The homoscedasticity condition is assumed in the linear regression model, and when it fails, further analyses based on the F-test are not only imprecise (biased) but also invalidated from a statistical point of view.
 ML residuals could be tested in the BP test as well, to assess the ability of data-driven models to detect heteroscedasticity in regression problems with limited sample sizes.